zgrmrts/reaction/README.md

 # Game to measure reaction time

-* Press the button when it is enabled.
+* Press when the button turns green and shows "Press me."
 * Average of 5 consecutive successful measurement is calculated.

 Play at http://zgrmrts.github.io/reaction